apache/sedona/docs/api/sql/Function.md

 !!!note
     In Sedona up to and including version 1.2 the behaviour of ST_MakeValid was different.
 Be sure to check you code when upgrading.
 The previous implementation only worked for (multi)polygons and had a different interpretation of the second, boolean, argument.
-It would also sometimes return multiple geometries for a single geomtry input.
+It would also sometimes return multiple geometries for a single geometry input.

 ## ST_MinimumBoundingCircle